VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 =Can I use point types I create with VYPS to give credit to users on WooCommerce?=

 Yes.
-You can install WooCommerce Wallet and use the point transfer shortcode to transfer points at various rates and then the user can use the wallet credit to make purchases.
+You can install TeraWallet for WooCommerce and use the point transfer shortcode to transfer points at various rates and then the user can use the wallet credit to make purchases.

 =Can users transfer points between themselves=